jafaripur/iran-locality-database/README.md

-iran-locality
+Locality of Iran
 =============

 Locality of Iran with Latitude and longitude

-State and city with latitude and longitude available with MySQL query.
+Province (State) and city with latitude and longitude available with MySQL query.

+Country => Province => City